newrelic/newrelic-active-directory-integration/README.md

 # New Relic Active Directory Integration

-The New Relic Active Directory monitoring integration includes the configuration files required to successfully monitor the health and availability of your Active Directory environment.
+The New Relic Active Directory integration includes the configuration files required to successfully monitor the health and availability of your Active Directory environment.

 ## Installation